 Osteoarthritis is generally a slow process that occurs when the cartilage in a joint deteriorates.
 Cartilage is a slippery tissue that coats the ends of bones, providing a cushion during muscle movement.

+In the early stages of deterioration, the surface of cartilage becomes inflamed and swollen.
+As the joint continues to lose molecules and other tissues, it starts to lose water.
+Eventually, fissures and pits appear in the cartilage.
 Further progression leads to further loss of cartilage.
 With the individual still using the joint(s) everyday, increased damage and injury occur.
 Eventually, with large amounts of cartilage destroyed, bone ends leave the joint unprotected and injury occurs more rapidly.

 Am I at risk?